darqus/_vue_fire_blog/README.md

 ### "Don't set up a default project"

 * ?
+Are you ready to proceed?
+Yes

+* ?
 What do you want to use as your public directory? dist
 * ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes
 * ?
 Set up automatic builds and deploys with GitHub?
 No